theoomoregbee/angular-tag/README.md

     and always uses `Enter Key` along side
 ### max
     max is used in limiting users of the number of tag that can be created , default it allows for infinity entry of tag when not specified
+### required
+    this is used when form validation is required to valid if a tag is selected and the input is empty too , then it makes the form $dirty. check the 3rd tag-me in the _example.html_ above
+### name
+    this is used along side **required** which is used in targetting a particular tag-me directive in the page in the case of many tag-me , default value is **tagMe**

 ## Events
  The directive handles 4 types of events **action** which is listed below and a second parameter **item**.
 Each of the event uses a directive attribute to handle each of them like this **on-tag-removed='eventHandle(event)'** where `event.action` is the name of the event listed below